DFE-Digital/github-actions/DraftReleaseByTag/README.md

 * TOKEN - Token

 ### Outputs
-* ID - ID of the found release
+* release_id - ID of the found release
+* found - 1 or 0 depending on whether the release was found ( depreciated )
+* release_body - text of release
+* release_name - Title of release

 ### Example
 ```